 What’s not free is the cost of your own time in trying to deal with all of that and run your business.

-Professionally-designed website costs vary depending on where you go for web design talent.
+Professionally-designed website cost will vary depending on where you go for web design talent.
 We’re happy to point you to a third-party article about website development costs.
 There’s also Chris Lema’s “How much should a website cost?” analysis.
 And, check out “Cost of Building a Website: Estimation based on Top 400 UpWork Freelancers” which is based on a market survey of real, working website freelancers.
 You may also want to know how much digital agencies charge for web design in 2019.

-We show you these so that we’re being upfront and honest about the true “cost”…we prefer the term investment…of professional design and development.
-As you can see from their explanations, if you want a high-quality website, or a highly-customized website you will need to plan your budget accordingly.
+We show you these so that we’re being upfront and honest about the true “website cost”…we prefer the term website investment…of professional design and development.
+As you can see from their explanations if you want a high-quality website or a highly-customized website you will need to plan your budget accordingly.
 Just remember…

 The disappointment of a bad website lingers long after the happiness of a low price is forgotten.